zeiss-microscopy/BSConv/bsconv/pytorch/README.md

 We provide two PyTorch modules `bsconv.pytorch.BSConvU` (unconstrained BSConv) and `bsconv.pytorch.BSConvS` (subspace BSConv) which can be used instead of `torch.nn.Conv2d` layers.

-### Example 1: Building a simple custom model with unconstrained BSConvU modules:
+### Example 1: Building a simple custom model with unconstrained BSConv-U modules:

 ```python
 import torch